 I have to be honest.
 The only reason to even think about this camera is,…Carl Zeiss lenses.
 Manufactured by Kyocera under license of Zeiss, I assume the advanced, (at the time), computer aided design produced these spectacular lenses.
 Sharp, sharp, sharp lenses based on formulas that Zeiss perfected many years ago in Germany.
 The Planar, Biogon, and Sonnar designs are legendary.
 The 45mm f2 is the highest rated lenses ever.
 And for good reason.

 Ehh.
-I’m not a fan of bokeh, and in fact, shoot at f8 to f11.
+I’m not a fan of bokeh, (see above image), and in fact, shoot at f8 to f11 most of the time.
 Just my thing.
 However, the blades are not perfectly round, so the bokeh is so-so.
 I suppose it doesn’t matter how sharp or contrasty a lens is if bokeh is on top of your list of lens attributes.